Honorary Degrees Policy

 1. General

-1. As per Ministry directives, the College may only award one honorary degree per academic year for each bachelor degree it grants.
+1.1.
+As per Ministry directives, Cambrian College may only award one honorary degree per academic year for each bachelor degree it grants.
 The College, at the discretion of the Board, may decide not to award honorary degrees in a particular academic year.

-2. The College will not charge any fees for or issue payment to the (proposed) recipient of an honorary credential.
+1.2.
+The College will not charge any fees for or issue payment to the (proposed) recipient of an honorary degree.

-3. Nominees must meet one or more of the following criteria.
-The individual:
+2.3.
+Nominees must meet one or more of the criteria listed below:

-1. Has made a significant achievement for the public good at the Ontario, national or international level and/or;
+- Made a significant achievement for the public good at the Ontario, national, or international level.

-2. Has achieved notable accomplishments in a particular field of study, in their community or society;
+- Achieved notable accomplishments in a particular field of study in their community or society.

-4. Has enhanced, promoted, or contributed to the College’s image and reputation in Ontario or elsewhere and/or;
+- Enhanced, promoted, or contributed to the College’s image and reputation in Ontario or elsewhere.

-5. Honorary credentials are not intended as a memorial honour.
-Therefore, posthumous honorary credentials will not normally be considered.
-However, if a candidate passes away after accepting an invitation, but prior to the event, the honorary credential will be presented to an individual designated by the recipient’s family or another legal representative.
+- Honorary degrees are not intended as a memorial honour; therefore, posthumous honorary degrees will not normally be considered.
+However, if a candidate passes away after accepting an invitation, but prior to the event, the honorary degree will be presented to an individual designated by the recipient’s family or another legal representative.

-6. Honorary degrees will be presented during a convocation ceremony or other public event.
+- Honorary degrees will normally be presented during a convocation ceremony or other public event.
 The recipient must agree to be present as a condition of receiving the award unless the honorary degree is being presented posthumously.

-3. The Board of Governors, through a motion, will make the final selection of the recipient of the Honorary degree.
+2.7.
+The Board of Governors, through a motion, will make the final selection of the recipient of the honorary degree.

 3. Rescinding an Honorary Degree

-1. The Board of Governors may rescind an Honorary Degree should it become known that the recipient (past or present) has engaged in behaviour which conflicts with the College’s values.
+3.1.
+The Board of Governors may rescind an honorary degree should it become known that the recipient (past or present) has engaged in behaviour which conflicts with the College’s values.
 Evidence of such behaviour may include:

-1. The person has been convicted of a criminal offence which has not been pardoned;
+- The person has been convicted of a criminal offence which has not been pardoned.

-2. Engagement in conduct that constitutes a significant departure from generally recognized standards of public behanviour;
+- The person has engaged in conduct that constitutes a significant departure from generally recognized standards of public behaviour.

 Responsibilities and Accountability